Dugald Saunders

-Dugald William Saunders is an Australian politician.
-He has been a member of the New South Wales Legislative Assembly since 2019, representing Dubbo for the Nationals.
-Saunders has served as the Minister for Agriculture and the Minister for Western New South Wales in the Perrottet ministry since December 2021.
+Dugald William Saunders is an Australian politician who served as leader of the New South Wales National Party from May 2023 until November 2025.
+He has been a member of the New South Wales Legislative Assembly since 2019, representing the electoral district of Dubbo.
+Saunders was the Minister for Agriculture and the Minister for Western New South Wales in the Perrottet ministry from December 2021 until March 2023.

 Before entering politics, Saunders had a long career in broadcasting.
 He was a commentator at the 2000 Sydney Olympic Games and was the ABC Local Radio morning presenter in Dubbo for ten years.

+Following a leadership spill in May 2023, Saunders became leader of the New South Wales National Party.

+In November 2025, Saunders announced his resignation as the leader of the New South Wales National Party.
+On 18 November, Gurmesh Singh was elected as Saunders' replacement.